akash-network/website/src/content/Docs/guides/oneclickllm/index.md

 ## Base Link

-You can access the API using the follwing base link:
+You can access the API using the following base link:

 ```
 https://kk3lu4jbrtdr98lh63g7vrq75k.ingress.akash-cloud.com